louisg1337/food-deserts/README.md

 # Data Processing

-With the OSM and Census data combined together, data processing could start.
+Now that we have aggregated Open Street Maps and US Census data together, data processing can now start.
+This is where we can start to understand what regions of Massachusetts are underprivileged and are in need of food pantries.

+## Identify High Risk Regions `notebooks/04_clustering.ipynb`

 The goal is to use KMeans on the data to identify zip codes with similar food options available and socioeconomic standing.
-From there further analysis can be used to determine in need areas that may benefit from food additional food pantries in the area.

-## Clustering Algorithm and Analysis `notebooks/04_clustering.ipynb`

-The specific features we care about are extracted from our dataset, and is then used in the elbow method to determine an optimal value for `n` which happened to be `n=6`.
-KMeans is then run, and we use PCA on it to visualize it in a 2D space.
+When KMeans is ran, we use PCA to get a 2D view of the clustering that occurs.

 ![kmeans output](visualizations/kmeans_output.png)